adobe-apiplatform/user-sync.py/docs/User Guide/User Sync Guide.md

 [Configure Services](https://helpx.adobe.com/enterprise/help/configure-services.html#configure_services_for_group)
 help page.

-## Set up a User Management API integration on adobe.io
+## Set up a User Management API integration on Adobe I/O

 The User Sync tool is a client of the User Management API.
 Before you install the tool, you must register it as a client of the API